-The U.S. Army Corps of Engineers (USACE) is requesting permission to enter upon the property you own in Middlesex County, New Jersey, for the purpose of performing environmental assessment and response activities under the Defense Environmental Restoration Program - Formerly Used Defense Sites (DERP-FUDS) Project No. C02NJ0007 at the Morgan General Ordnance Depot Munitions Response Site.
+The U.S. Army Corps of Engineers (USACE) is requesting permission to enter upon the property you own in Middlesex County, New Jersey, for the purpose of performing environmental assessment and response activities under the Defense Environmental Restoration Program - Formerly Used Defense Sites (DERP-FUDS) Project No. C02NJ0007 at the Morgan General Ordnance Depot Munitions Response Site, in accordance with the right-of-entry and accompanying map, submitted to you in early 2024.

-The USACE, with support from Weston Solutions Inc. (Weston), is canvassing the Sayre Woods neighborhood in the fall of 2024 to inform property owners about the project and answer questions regarding the environmental remediation activities and associated right-of-entry requests.
+The USACE, with support from Weston Solutions Inc. (Weston), is canvassing the Sayre Woods neighborhood during the month of October 2024 to follow up on right-of -entry requests for which no response has been received.

 Thank you for your continued support and cooperation.
+Please review and sign the provided right-of-entry and return it to Mr. Michael Heck, Realty Specialist, via email at michael.r.heck@usace.army.mil, or to the following address: USACE Real Estate New York District, 26 Federal Plaza, Room 16-507-10, New York, NY 10278-0090.

-Should you have any questions pertaining to right-of-entry requests, please contact Mr. Michael Heck, Realty Specialist, at 917-790-8538, or via e-mail at michael.r.heck@usace.army.mil, or to the following address: USACE Real Estate New York District, 26 Federal Plaza, Room 16-507-10, New York, NY 10278-0090.
+Should you have any questions pertaining to the environmental remediation activities, please contact Ms. Gina Kaso at 978-318-8180 or gina.a.kaso@usace.army.mil; if you have any real estate questions, contact Michael Heck at 917-790-8538 or by email.

-Should you have any questions pertaining to the environmental investigation activities, please contact Ms. Gina Kaso, Project Manager, at 978-318-8180 or via e-mail at gina.a.kaso@usace.army.mil, or contact me at 410-370-5327 or via e-mail at todd.t.beckwith@usace.army.mil.
+Please contact me with any further questions at todd.t.beckwith@usace.army.mil or 410-962-6784.